auroban/ResumeParser/README.md

 # ResumeParser (Java)
-A simple Java library to parse resumes in PDF, Word and Text file.
+A simple Java library to parse resumes in PDF, Word and Text file and form JSON / XML structures out of them.

 ## Supported File Formats